 Ancient Egyptian hieroglyphs depict regular hand and foot care.
 This honorable practice may have been a precursor to modern reflexology.
-In the same era, the ancient greek god Thoth brought the awareness of how color light was intrinsic to healing and restoring balance of the vital energies in a person.
+In the same era, the ancient greek philosopher Hermes–Thoth brought the awareness of how color light was intrinsic to healing and restoring balance of the vital energies in a person.

-In hermetic traditions, it was called chromotherapy.
-This healing art captures the essence of color light for medicinal, revitalizing, and spiritual purposes.
+This ancient art captures a solar essence for medicinal, revitalizing, and spiritual purposes.

 It was also a place to gather for a meeting of the minds.

-Who questions the sun’s role in the photosynthesis of plant nutrients!
+Firstly, who questions the sun’s role in the photosynthesis of plant nutrients!
 It’s one of those things we take for granted.
-We intuitively know that it’s just as essential to human survival and internal processes as air, food, and water.
+For instance, we intuitively know that it’s just as essential to human survival and internal processes as air, food, and water.

 Color light therapy enters the mainstream

 Chromotherapy in general is known for having certain psychological and therapeutic benefits, So, there must be truth to its use, as it has stood the test of recorded time.
 In addition, the use of photon energy, meaning colors of light have peaked the interest of researchers worldwide as the value of full spectrum light is common knowledge.